 At some point, Ristuka’s mother had sat down on the bed beside him.

-“Chaldea is apparently doing some amazing things with mana conversion, is what I’ve heard.
+“Chaldea is apparently doing some amazing things with magical power conversion, is what I’ve heard.
 Sounds like something right up a particular someone’s alley?”

 “And a completion bonus?
 Completion of what, is what I’d like to know, mom.
 I dunno, I’m getting a bad feeling from this.
 I mean, with this many incentives, could this job offer really be safe?”